eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/g-zero-knowledge-proof.md

 #### 3.1.3 Disadvantages

-- Require support for digital signature schemes that  not widely supported yet
+- Require changes in the attestation signing process using digital signature schemes that are not widely supported yet on the issuer side

 ### 3.2 Proofs for arithmetic circuits (programmable ZKPs)